ArmandPhilippot/coldark/packages/coldark-xfce4-terminal/README.md

 Coldark consists of three color palettes.
 The first is common to both versions.
 The other two each apply to a version.

 Coldark uses 16 colors for each theme.
-However, the Coldark version for the XFCE4 terminal only uses 11 colors.
+However, the Coldark version for the XFCE4 terminal only uses 10 colors.

-Color adjustment was also necessary on the light theme: `#0b121b` was not suitable, so it was replaced by `#ccd6e4`.

 |                | Light Theme |                                                          | Dark Theme |                                                          |
 | -------------- | ----------- | :------------------------------------------------------: | :--------: | :------------------------------------------------------: |